Leffe108/eonT6/README.md

 #eonT6 cordova
 eonT6 is a dice emulator for the RPG Eon.

-This is a fork of eonT that has transformed eonT6.html into a Cordova app.
+This is a fork of [eonT6](https://github.com/LindaLinsefors/eonT6) that has transformed eonT6.html into a Cordova app.
 Original eonT6.html has been renamed to www/index.html and additional cordova project files have been added.

 ## Original eonT6 manual
 You can enter ether numbers or equations as "Number of T6" and "Extra".
 If your your "Extra" is less then 0 or more than 3, this program will re calculate the number of dices according to Eon rules.